grecoe/azure-storage-loadtest/docs/knowledge.md

 Costs are going to be a significant consideration when moving the data to Azure, however, moving data within Azure is also a consideration.

 Between June 1 and June 6 the Petabyte scale testing occured.
-Over that 5 day period approximately 4PB of data was moved, but the costs need some investigation:
+Over that 5 day period approximately 4PB of data was moved.
+Initially the storage accounts did have soft delete enabled so after initial tests the storage account still showed multiple petabytes of data. .

+See the [azure storage costs page](https://azure.microsoft.com/en-us/pricing/details/storage/blobs/).
+A rough calculation there puts the cost of a PB of data at approximately $20.1K per month or $651/day on a 31 day month.

+The graph below shows the costs in the subscription over a 6 day period of testing.
+At the end, the destination storage accounts were deleted (again, soft delete was showing PB of data still available).
+These costs are almost entirely due to storage testing as the sub has very little in it.
+So, storage plus networking costs are all that are included.

 ![costs](./images/pbmovecosts.jpg)